Sustainable floating offshore energy in Scotland

 Powered by clean energy

-Stromar is a floating offshore wind farm development off Caithness in northern Scotland, around 50km east of Wick.
-Generating up to 1GW of power it will be one of the world’s largest floating offshore wind farms.
-That’s enough clean, green energy to power close to *one million homes.
+With the potential to generate up to 1.5GW of electricity, it could be one of the world’s largest floating offshore wind farms.
+That’s enough clean, green energy to power close to *1.5 million homes.

 Location from shore